-- 4. Rotate the Tuning/Select control to see the SSID for each wireless network that has been found.
+4. Rotate the Tuning/Select control to see the SSID for each wireless network that has been found.
 If your network is shown proceed to step 6 on the next page.
-If it is not shown then proceed to step 5. - If you make a mistake at any point, use the Back option to go back to the previous screen. - 5.
-If your network is not found, it may be because the router is configured not to broadcast the SSID.
-You should then use the Tuning/Select control to highlight and select the '[Manual config]' option in order to enter the network details manually.
-This is described in 'Manual Network Configuration', see page 18.
+If it is not shown then proceed to step 5, also on the next page.

+If you make a mistake at any point, use the Back button to go back to the previous screen.